2017 Physician Payment Advocacy Highlights

 Center for Medicare and Medicaid Innovation

-ASH participated in a meeting at the Center for Medicare and Medicaid Innovation (CMMI) to provide feedback on the recently implemented Oncology Care Model and also arranged for CMMI staff to meet with ASH members who are participating in this new payment model during the ASH Annual Meeting.
-In addition, ASH wrote a letter to Patrick Conway, MD, Deputy Administrator for Innovation and Quality & CMS Chief Medical Officer to consider developing a payment model focused on rare non-malignant diseases such as sickle cell disease.
-ASH continues to discuss such opportunities with CMMI staff.
+ASH participated in a meeting at the Center for Medicare and Medicaid Innovation (CMMI) to provide feedback on the Oncology Care Model (OCM) and also arranged for CMMI staff to meet with ASH members who are participating in this new payment model during the ASH Annual Meeting.
+ASH also met with CMMI staff to discuss ideas for a delivery and payment model for patients with sickle cell disease.

 ASH Committee on Practice Capitol Hill Day

 Members of the ASH Committee on Practice visited more than forty congressional offices to advocate for issues related to sickle cell disease and drug access.
-The ASH advocates encouraged congressional offices to urge the Center for Medicare & Medicaid Innovation (CMMI) to develop a demonstration program focused on improving care for individuals with sickle cell disease.
-The group also asked members of Congress to support legislation (the Patient’s Access to Treatments Act, H.R.
-1600), that establishes patient cost-sharing limits for high cost drugs in health plans that cover prescription drugs.
+The ASH advocates encouraged congressional offices to provide dedicated funding for sickle cell disease surveillance, outreach, and education programs to the Centers for Disease Control and Prevention’s (CDC) Blood Disorders Division in the fiscal year 2018 Labor, HHS, Education Appropriations bill.
+The group also asked members of Congress to support legislation (the Cancer Drug Parity Act, H.R.
+1409), which would require insurance companies to cover oral chemotherapy at the same rate as intravenous chemotherapy.